Dallas-Fort Worth Airport Guide

 - Massage Chairs - Locations: A15 • A20 • A29 • B20 • B24 • B37 • C6 • C11 • C15 • C17 • C20 • C24 • C27 • D22 • E14 • E32

-- Relax Zones - Relax and recharge in DFW's complimentary Travel Lounges, which provide a welcome setting with warm lighting, lounge and workstation seating, and power outlets at every seat.
-Gates B28 • C8 • C27 • E8.
+- Relax Zones - Relax and recharge in DFW's complimentary Travel Lounges, offering a cozy atmosphere with lounge chair and workstation seating.
+Power outlets are available at every seat.
+Locations: Gates B28 • C8 • C27 • E8.
 Additionally, there is a theatre area that features comfy media chairs and 10 screens.
 Location: Terminal D, Airside.

 - Showers - There are showers in the Club at DFW [ see Airport Lounges above ] and Minute Suites [ see Airport Hotels above ].